AndrewEllis93/Print-Tuning-Guide/README.md

 # Determining Max Volumetric Flow Rate

-This will allow you to measure the maximum amount of plastic that your hotend/extruder can extruder per second.
+Volumetric flow rate indicates how much plastic that your hotend/extruder can extrude per second.

+Volumetric flow is expressed in mm<sup>3</sup>/sec (cubic millimeters per second)
 ### Why?
 You can use this volumetric flow rate **to determine how fast your hotend/extruder is able to print.**

 - See [this section](#how-volumetric-flow-rate-relates-to-print-speed) to determine how fast you can print with a given flow rate.
     - See [this section](#approximate-values) for approximate values for certain hotends.
-- Some slicers (including Prusa Slicer/SuperSlicer) let you configure this limit to ensure that you never outrun your hotend.**
+- Some slicers (including Prusa Slicer/SuperSlicer) let you configure this limit to ensure that you never outrun your hotend.
-    - You can use this as a safety net, so that you can change layer heights, nozzle sizes, etc. without worrying about outrunning your hotend, as it will automatically limit the speeds. \
+    - This means that you can change layer heights, nozzle sizes, line widths, and speeds without worrying about outrunning your hotend.
+It will automatically limit you.
-    - You can also set any print speeds to 0 (like infill) to print as fast as your hotend will allow.
+    - You can also set any print speeds to 0 (like infill) to print that extrusion type as fast as your hotend will allow.
 - ![](Images/Volumetric-SS.png)

-## Formulas*

-Volumetric flow is expressed in mm<sup>3</sup>/sec (cubic millimeters per second)

-- **volume = mm / 0.416**

-Or, inversely,

-- **mm = volume * 0.416**

-For example, if you extrude at **5mm/sec**, that comes out to **~12mm<sup>3</sup>/sec.** (5mm / 0.416)

-\* <sup>*For 2.85mm filament, use 0.157 instead of 0.416.*</sup>\
-\* <sup>*These fomulas are simplified versions of the cylinder volume equation (V=πr<sup>2</sup>h) given r and h or V, rounded to 3 significant figures.
-This is more than enough accuracy for our purposes (down to the thousandths).
-[Calculator](https://www.calculatorsoup.com/calculators/geometry-solids/cylinder.php)*</sup>

-## How Volumetric Flow Rate Relates to Print Speed

-Working out how quickly you can print at a given volumetric flow rate is quite simple:

-- **speed = volumetric flow / layer height / line width**

-Or, inversely,
-- **volumetric flow = speed * line width * layer height**

-For example, if your hotend is capable of 24mm<sup>3</sup>/sec, and you are printing with 0.4mm line width, at 0.2mm layer height:

-- **24 / 0.4 / 0.2 = Maximum print speed of 300mm/sec**

 ## Approximate Values